mathgladiator/adama-lang/docs/docs/reference-built-in-math-expressions.md

 ### Unary numeric negation: - *expr*

-When you want want to turn a positive into a negative, a negative into a positive, a smile into a frown, a frown upside down, or [reflect a value over the y-axis.](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).
+When you want to turn a positive into a negative, a negative into a positive, a smile into a frown, a frown upside down, or [reflect a value over the y-axis](https://en.wikipedia.org/wiki/Cartesian_coordinate_system).
 This is done with the subtract symbol prefixing any expression.

 **Sample Code**
 ```adama